This post may contain affiliate links, which means I may earn some money if you click on one.

-Although it can be difficult to grow raspberries in containers because these plants normally become quite large, there are several thornless dwarf varieties that are perfect for patio and container gardening!
-Our favorite is the ‘Raspberry Shortcake’ variety produced by Brazelberries.
+Growing raspberries in containers can be tricky because these plants normally become quite large.
+But there’s good news: there are several thorn-less dwarf varieties that are perfect for patio and container gardening!
+Our favorite is the ‘Raspberry Shortcake‘ variety produced by Bushel and Berry.

 Even if you are planting a dwarf variety, raspberries need large containers.
 We recommend containers of a minimum 15″ in diameter, as the raspberry plant will keep growing over the years and eventually fill the pot.
 Dwarf varieties usually reach a height of 2-3′ tall.

 To eliminate the guesswork in selecting the right size containers for your plants, we’ve put together a list of commonly grown herbs, veggies, fruit and flowers along with the minimum pot sizes required by each.
 Get the Free Container Size Guide for Small Space Gardening.

 Keep soil moderately moist, but do not over water.
 Make sure your container has good drainage, as raspberries don’t like having ‘wet feet’.
 To find out if the plant needs watering, insert a finger into the soil; it needs to be watered when top 3″ of soil is dry.

 Feed with a balanced liquid fertilizer in early spring, repeating again in summer.